-Activity Community Outcome Council Role Emergency management and services are provided for the Community.
-Strong community A strong focus on community readiness and response prior to an emergency event occurring, helps to build community resilience in an emergency event.
-Provider During an event the Emergency Management Activity provides community support to ensure basic needs are met and our community is supported as required.
-A key part of the Emergency Management function is working in collaboration with other agencies or service provides to support affected communities.
+Activity Community Outcome Council Role Activity Emergency management and services are provided for the Community.
+Community OutcomeStrong communityA strong focus on community readiness and response prior to an emergencyevent occurring, helps to build community resilience in an emergency event.During an event the Emergency Management Activity provides communitysupport to ensure basic needs are met and our community is supported asrequired.A key part of the Emergency Management function is working in collaboration Council Role Provider with other agencies or service provides to support affected communities.
 Partnership with Tangata Whenua Partnerships with tangata whenua enable the community to access emergency services and support the recovery of the district.

 Service Community Outcomes How will we measure our performance Target 21/22 Target 22/23 Target 23/24 Target 24/41 Community awareness is promoted and encouraged.
 Strong Community 12 media messages promoting preparedness for an emergency will be made to residents and ratepayers annually.
-Achieve Achieve Achieve Achieve What does this tell me?
-Council is working with the Community to build greater resilience toemergencies and disaster events, and to help our District recover faster.
+Achieve Achieve Achieve Achieve What does this tell Council is working w to build greater resilience to emergencies and disast er events, and to help ou ır District recover faster.
 Council maintains a functional EOC and trained staff.
 Strong Community Civil defence and emergency management assessment of readiness and capability.
-80% of Council staff with EOC roles Vhat does this tell me?
-Council will take the lead in a civil defence or emergency event and will have the capacity and capability to do so.
+80% of Council staff with EOC roles 80% of Council staff with EOC roles 80% of Council staff with EOC roles 80% of Council staff with EOC roles What does this tel Council will take the - nce or emergency event and l will have the capacity a nd capability to do so.

-^{} This measure will include increased emphasis on monitoring Activity associated with individual, household, neighbourhood and community preparedness.
+This measure will include increased emphasis on monitoring Activity associated with individual, household, neighbourhood and community preparedness.